 \subsection{Ordering processes and magnetic interactions}

-The polyhedral distortion, structural and magnetic ordering processes in FeMn$_{2}$O$_{4}$ are summarized in Fig.~\ref{fig:9}.
-In the cubic structure ($F d -3 m$), while the AO$_{4}$ shows a perfect tetrahedron, the BO$_{6}$ shows a large trigonal distortion along the $<111>$ direction.
+The polyhedral distortion, the structural and magnetic ordering processes in FeMn$_{2}$O$_{4}$ are summarized in Fig.~\ref{fig:10}.
+In the cubic structure ($F d -3 m$), while the AO$_{4}$ shows a perfect tetrahedron, the BO$_{6}$ shows large trigonal distortion along the $<111>$ direction.
 The effect of the trigonal distortion of VO$_{6}$ octahedra has been reported to vary in different vanadium spinels involving the $t^{2}_{2g}$ degeneracy.
-It has a negligible effect on the degenerate t$_{2g}$ orbitals in ZnV$_{2}$O$_{4}$\cite{Maitra2007}.
-However, the trigonal distortion lifts the degenerate t$_{2g}$ orbitals and lowers the cubic symmetry from $F d -3 m$ to $F 4 -3 m$ in MgV$_{2}$O$_{4}$ \cite{Wheeler2010}.
-In MnV$_{2}$O$_{4}$\cite{Chern2010}, the trigonal distortion splits the t$_{2g}$ orbitals into a singlet and a doublet separated by an energy gap and reduces site symmetry from cubic $O_{h}$ to $D_{3d}$.
-The effect of the trigonal distortion on the orbitals in the cubic phase of FeMn$_{2}$O$_{4}$ is unknown and requires further investigation.
+It has negligible effect on the degenerate t$_{2g}$ orbitals in ZnV$_{2}$O$_{4}$\cite{Maitra2007}.
+However, the trigonal distortion in MgV$_{2}$O$_{4}$ lifts the degenerate t$_{2g}$ orbitals and lowers the cubic symmetry from $F d -3 m$ to $F 4 -3 m$\cite{Wheeler2010}.
+In MnV$_{2}$O$_{4}$\cite{Chern2010}, trigonal distortion splits the t$_{2g}$ orbitals into a singlet and a doublet separated by an energy gap and reduces the site symmetry from cubic $O_{h}$ to $D_{3d}$.
+The effect of the trigonal distortion on orbitals in the cubic phase of FeMn$_{2}$O$_{4}$ is yet to be investigated.

-Upon cooling to $T_{S}$, the highest energy term that comes into play is the JT effect of orbitally active Mn$^{3+}$($t^{3}_{2g}e^{1}_{g}$) at the B site responsible for the cubic-tetragonal structural transition.
-The $e^{1}_{g}$ orbital degeneracy is lifted by the elongated octahedra along the $c$ axis, leading to the $d_{z^{2}}$ and $d_{x^{2}-y^{2}}$ singlets to host one electron.
-The distortion of the oxygen atoms also results in an elongation of tetrahedra along the $c$ axis.
-The elongated tetrahedra and octahedra along the $c$ axis results in cubic-tetragonal structural transition with elongated lattice constant $c$ and shortened lattice constant $a$ yielding $c>a$ ($c/a\approx$ 1.06 at 500 K) in FeMn$_{2}$O$_{4}$, showing the strong orbit-lattice coupling at $T_{S}$.
-With cooling below $T_{S}$, both tetrahedral and octahedral distortion parameters D$_{\rm T}$ and D$_{\rm O}$ increase rapidly from 1 at 773 K to 1.027 and 1.068 at 500 K, respectively, indicating the enhancement of the elongations of both tetrahedron and octahedron.
+Upon cooling to $T_{S}$, the highest energy term that comes into play is the JT effect of orbitally active Mn$^{3+}$($t^{3}_{2g}e^{1}_{g}$) at the B site responsible for the cubic-tetragonal structural transition in FeMn$_{2}$O$_{4}$.
+The $e^{1}_{g}$ orbital degeneracy is lifted by the elongated octahedron along the $c$ axis, leading to the $d_{z^{2}}$ and $d_{x^{2}-y^{2}}$ singlets to host one electron.
+The distortion of oxygen atoms results in an elongation of tetrahedra along the $c$ axis due to corner sharing of oxygen atoms with octahedra.
+The elongated tetrahedra and octahedra along the $c$ axis result in cubic-tetragonal structural transition with $c>a$ ($c/a\approx$ 1.06 at 500 K) in FeMn$_{2}$O$_{4}$, showing strong orbit-lattice coupling at $T_{S}$.
+Below $T_{S}$, both tetrahedral and octahedral distortion parameters D$_{\rm T}$ and D$_{\rm O}$ increase rapidly from 1 at 773 K to 1.027 and 1.068 at 500 K, respectively, indicating the enhancement of elongations of both the tetrahedron and octahedron.